This aubergine curry is a side dish recipe based on Pakistani style of cooking.

 So the dish is lovely to enjoy with roti/ chapati, naan bread, pitta bread, or flatbread.

-However, I personally love to eat it with plain rice.
+However, I personally love to eat it with plain white Basmati rice.
 Maybe because in Indonesia we enjoy our aubergine curry – which is called Balado Terong – with rice.
 As you might know, rice is the main staple for Indonesians.
 So I’m used to having rice as well.

 As a side dish, this eggplant curry is nice to pair with other similar dry curries such as Aloo Palak (potato and spinach curry), Aloo keema (minced meat and potato curry), lamb keema matar (lamb minced-meat curry with green peas), or chicken and peppers curry.